Denver Nuggets: 2022–2023: First NBA title

-In the 2022–23 season, elevated by the offseason acquisitions of Kentavious Caldwell-Pope and Bruce Brown, the Nuggets secured the top seed in the Western Conference with 53 wins and 29 losses, two games ahead of the Memphis Grizzlies.
+In the 2022–23 season, elevated by the off-season acquisitions of Kentavious Caldwell-Pope and Bruce Brown, the Nuggets secured the top seed in the Western Conference with 53 wins and 29 losses, two games ahead of the Memphis Grizzlies.
 The Nuggets defeated the Minnesota Timberwolves 4–1 in the first round of the 2023 playoffs, before defeating the Phoenix Suns 4–2 in the Conference Semifinals.
 The Nuggets' playoff dominance continued in the Conference Finals; spearheaded by outstanding play from Jokić, who was named the Western Conference Finals Most Valuable Player, the team swept the Los Angeles Lakers in four games to advance to their first ever NBA Finals.
 This also marked the first time that the Nuggets had beaten the Lakers in a playoff series (having previously been 0–7 against them), as well as the first playoff series sweep in franchise history.
 In the NBA Finals, on June 12, 2023, the Nuggets would beat the Eastern Conference champion Miami Heat 4–1 to win their first NBA championship, with Jokić receiving the NBA Finals Most Valuable Player Award.

-2023–2025: Back-to-back chase and Jokic's third MVP season
+2023–2024: Title defense and Jokić's third MVP season

 In the 2023–24 season, the first season in league history with the Nuggets as defending champions, Denver finished with the 2nd seed in the Western Conference with a 57–25 record, tying with the Oklahoma City Thunder and finishing 1 game ahead of the Minnesota Timberwolves.
-On May 8, 2024, Nikola Jokić won his third Most Valuable Player Award, becoming the ninth player to do so and tying with other greats such as Moses Malone and Larry Bird.
+On May 8, 2024, Jokić won his third Most Valuable Player Award, becoming the ninth player to do so and tying with other greats such as Moses Malone and Larry Bird.
 The Nuggets faced the Los Angeles Lakers in the first round and defeated them in five games.
-In the series, Jamal Murray finished the Lakers with a game-winning buzzer-beater over Anthony Davis to complete a 20-point comeback in Game 2, and later hit another game-winner in Game 5 to eliminate the Lakers.
+Jamal Murray finished off the Lakers with a game-winning buzzer-beater over Anthony Davis to complete a 20-point comeback in game two, and later hit another game-winner in game five to eliminate the Lakers.
 Next, they faced the Minnesota Timberwolves in the second round.
-Along the way, Murray hit a half-court shot in Game 4 to end halftime and stared at NBA on TNT announcer Kevin Harlan.
-The Nuggets ultimately blew a 20-point lead in Game 7 and lost to the Timberwolves.
+Along the way, Murray hit a half-court shot in game four to end halftime and stared at NBA on TNT announcer Kevin Harlan.
+The Nuggets ultimately blew a 20-point lead in game seven and lost to the Timberwolves.